Access and Ability Services

 Emotional Support Animal (ESA)

 Lincoln University is committed to providing equal opportunities to persons with disabilities in accordance with the Rehabilitation Act of 1973.

-Students should submit an Academic Adjustment Request Form for disability related services in the Office of Access & Ability Services as soon as possible after admittance to the University, in order that expressed needs can be met in a timely manner.
+Students should submit an Academic Accommodations Request Form for disability related services in the Office of Access & Ability Services as soon as possible after admittance to the University, or use this link, in order that expressed needs can be met in a timely manner.
 Lincoln University reserves the right to require documentation of disabilities.

-Adjustments to course requirements appropriate for students with disabilities are coordinated through the Office of Access & Ability Services.
-Academic adjustments are determined by documented and expressed need and must adhere to guidelines found in Section 504 of the Americans with Disabilities ACT.
+Accommodations to course requirements appropriate for students with disabilities are coordinated through the Office of Access & Ability Services.
+Academic accommodations are determined by documented and expressed need and must adhere to guidelines found in Section 504 of the Americans with Disabilities ACT.

 Examples of such services may include, but not limited to, the following:

 - Provision of text on audio tape for persons with visual impairments

 - On going consultation regarding current academic performance

 - Readers for visually impaired students

 - Access to recording device for assistance with note taking